 This tells search engines to essentially skip the page.

 It’s better to keep your product descriptions off Google’s radar rather than risk getting docked for spammy-looking behavior.
-(The search engines WILL penalize you for posting hundreds of pages that look like near-duplicates.)
+(The search engines can penalize you for posting hundreds of pages that look like near-duplicates.)

 Once you can get around to adding unique content to those pages, go ahead and remove the “no index” tag.

-There’s no doubt about it: SEO for product descriptions can be tricky.
+There’s no doubt about it: SEO for product descriptions can be tricky for retailers.

 The key is to think of the online buyer’s information needs first and foremost.
-Then, follow best practices to make sure your product description SEO skills will net the attention of search engines.
+Then, follow best practices to make sure your digital marketing skills will net the attention of search engines.